tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

 ```

 So as promised, this function is setting the `transform` property on the ship, using the position and angle information stored in our local `state` object.
 We compute the new position by deducting or removing 1 (degree) from the angle (for a left or right rotation respectively) and simultaneously update the state object with the new angle.
-Since we specify 10 milliseconds delay, the ship will rotate 100 times per second.
+Since we specify 10-millisecond delay, the ship will rotate 100 times per second.

 We’re not done yet.
 We have to stop the rotation on keyup by calling `clearInterval`, for the specific interval we just created on keydown (using the `handle` we stored).
 To do this, we’ll use `document.addEventListener` to specify a separate keyup handler for each keydown event, and since we will be creating a new keyup listener for each keydown event, we will also have to cleanup after ourselves or we’ll have a memory (event) leak: